 WHAT IS RECOVERY?

-During my thirty three years as a stress therapist I have treated thousands of clients (both privately and in groups) suffering with acute stress symptoms (physical such as headaches, migraines, gastro-intestinal problems, chronic pain and muscle contraction problems), anxiety disorders including agoraphobia, OCD, depression as well as working with people with bi-polar disorder and post traumatic stress disorder.
+During my thirty seven years as a stress therapist I have treated thousands of clients (both privately and in groups) suffering with acute stress symptoms (physical such as headaches, migraines, gastro-intestinal problems, chronic pain and muscle contraction problems), anxiety disorders including agoraphobia, OCD, depression as well as working with people with bi-polar disorder and post traumatic stress disorder.

 I see children as young as 6 years old and my oldest client was 84 years old and had had agoraphobia for 70 years and he made a total recovery.
 I have worked in counselling couples, teaching anger management to prisoners and have consulted to the Ministry of education working with teachers, psychologists and students.

 As you can see my experience is long and wide and, I believe, qualifies me to talk about the recovery process, which I might add can be just as wide and varied as my experience.
 I have been able to observe first hand the individual differences of clients in recovery and the myriad of factors involved in recovery and relapse.

 I hope that my experience and observations, indeed the valuable lessons my clients taught me over the years, will be helpful in some unique way for each of you.
 There is no one way to recover from anxiety but there are many helpful ways and if I can give you all a little more insight into your own recovery process and a tip or two which may help – then I will be happy for that.

 The information which I give you here is my own opinion and does not necessarily reflect the opinion of anyone else – except where I may have borrowed from professional excerpts.